Riesling

 Wine Styles & Tasting Notes

-Winemakers use Riesling to produce wine in widely different styles.
-The late-ripening grape accumulates large amounts of sugar, mainly when late harvested.
-Riesling is also susceptible to noble rot in the right climatic conditions.
-A third style, ice wine, requires grape growers to pick the grapes when frozen solid.
-This has made Riesling an ideal grape to make sweet and semi-sweet wines.
+Winemakers use Riesling to produce wines in a wide range of styles.
+This late-ripening grape can accumulate high levels of sugar, particularly when harvested late, and is also susceptible to noble rot (botrytis) under the right climatic conditions.
+A third style, ice wine, is made by harvesting grapes when they are frozen on the vine.
+These characteristics make Riesling particularly well suited to the production of sweet and semi-sweet wines.

-Riesling also produces elegant dry wine.
-The finest examples come from Grand Cru vineyards in Alsace and Germany’s Mosel and Rheingau regions.
-These wines feature enticing acidity and low alcohol, together with complex aromatics redolent of white flowers, peaches, citrus peels and petrol.
+Riesling also produces elegant dry wines.
+Some of the finest examples come from Grand Cru vineyards in Alsace, as well as Germany’s Mosel and Rheingau regions.
+These wines are defined by their vibrant acidity, relatively low alcohol, and complex aromatics, often showing notes of white flowers, peach, citrus peel, and the characteristic petrol nuance that develops with age.

-Riesling can also be used to craft aromatic sparkling wine.
-It adds elegance and floral aromas to German and Austrian Sekt, some Crémant d’Alsace, and many New World sparklers.
+Riesling can also be used to craft aromatic sparkling wines.
+It contributes elegance and floral character to German and Austrian Sekt, some Crémant d’Alsace, and various New World sparkling wines.

 Food Pairings

-Despite its versatility, Riesling is a delicate wine, so food and wine pairings with Riesling must be carefully considered.
-When dry, Riesling can replace any light-bodied, low-alcohol white wine, so it pairs well with fish and shellfish, light vegetarian dishes, and fresh cheese.
+Despite its versatility, Riesling is a delicate wine, so food pairings should be considered carefully.
+In its dry styles, Riesling can replace other light-bodied, low-alcohol white wines, pairing well with fish and shellfish, light vegetarian dishes, and fresh cheeses.

 -

-Alsace: Cattin Libre Riesling SecWith a pale yellow lemon dress, this sulphite free Riesling has a nose of tropical fruits, peach, orange blossom aromas.
-A refreshing minerality with a dry and long finish.
+Alsace: Cattin Libre Riesling SecWith a pale yellow lemon colour, this sulphite free Riesling has a nose of citrus (mandarine zest) with a mineral characteristic.
+Fresh on the palate, dry with grapefruit aromas.

 - Unit price